Manuel-3/manuel-3.github.io/src/md/figura-scripts.md

 description: Introduction to Figura specific concepts after you have learned the lua basics.
 ---

-Now that you [know how to program](/lua-quickstart), you should be able to use <a href="https://figura-wiki.pages.dev/" target="_blank" rel="noopener noreferrer">the wiki</a> to get what you need.
+Now that you [know how to program](/lua-quickstart), you should be able to use <a href="https://figura-wiki.pages.dev/" target="_blank" rel="noopener noreferrer">the wiki ↗</a> to get what you need.

-Before you start, note that there is a <a href="https://marketplace.visualstudio.com/items?itemName=Manuel-Underscore.figura" target="_blank" rel="noopener noreferrer">Figura VSCode extension</a> which provides autocomplete for BlockBench models and <a href="https://github.com/GrandpaScout/FiguraRewriteVSDocs" target="_blank" rel="noopener noreferrer">Figura docs</a> to provide autocomplete for all Figura features.
+Before you start, note that there is a <a href="https://marketplace.visualstudio.com/items?itemName=Manuel-Underscore.figura" target="_blank" rel="noopener noreferrer">Figura VSCode extension ↗</a> which provides autocomplete for BlockBench models and <a href="https://github.com/GrandpaScout/FiguraRewriteVSDocs" target="_blank" rel="noopener noreferrer">Figura docs ↗</a> to provide autocomplete for all Figura features.
 (To install in VSCode, click on extensions icon to the left, search for "Figura", click install.
 Docs need to be downloaded manually.)

 # Basics